How To Choose The Optimal Leverage For Crypto

 This indicator will tell you how frequently your coin fluctuates up and down in price and also how much.

-This information is essential when choosing the perfect level of leverage for crypto trading since it will tell you how volatile your coin is.
+This information can help you out when choosing leverage for crypto trading since it will tell you how volatile your coin is.

 Once you have learned how it works you can apply it to your charting software.